 While the narrator narrates, there is someone we call a monitor who sits outside of the booth and, well, monitors the recording.
 They listen for mistakes the narrator may make and correct them while they are in the booth.
 This saves time later in retakes.
 After a book is completely narrated, one of our volunteer editors edits the work.
 The editors take out mistakes, coughs, page turn sounds, and marks the files where retakes are needed.
 After the editor is done, the narrator comes back for retakes, which the editor will then re-insert into the recording.
 After all of this the book is produced, which means putting the title into the specified format for our player and app, as well as adding navigation points for people to be able to skip chapters, sections, etc. When production is complete, we send the book out to other volunteers to do quality assurance.
 Even in this, I’m missing a lot of the behind-the-scenes work such as getting copies made, looking up pronunciations of difficult to pronounce words, and creating audio descriptions of photos when appropriate.
 This is a lot of work, and our volunteers do it very well and take a lot of pride in the work they do!

 In 2019 we released 62 books.
-We had 215 volunteers that contributed around 12,000 hours to Carnegie Library of Pittsburgh – Library for the Blind and Physically Handicapped, most of whom were working in our recording studio.
+We had 215 volunteers that contributed around 12,000 hours to Carnegie Library of Pittsburgh – Library of Accessible Media for Pennsylvanians, most of whom were working in our recording studio.
 Without these volunteers, the books we produce would not be accessible to people with disabilities.
 We are very proud of our volunteers, our recording studio, and the work they do to make reading accessible for everyone.
 Without their hard work and dedication, the books we record would not be accessible to the print disabled members of our community.
 Fort his we want to extend our heartfelt gratitude.

-For more great articles and book recommendations from the Library for the Blind and Physically Handicapped, subscribe to our e-newsletter!
-Follow this link and select “Library for the Blind and Physically Handicapped” to subscribe.
+For more great articles and book recommendations from the Library of Accessible Media for Pennsylvanians, subscribe to our e-newsletter!
+Follow this link and select “Library of Accessible Media for Pennsylvanians” to subscribe.